albararamli/ic/README.md

 ## Data Requirements

-Included in this repository is an example CSV file that demonstrates the expected accelerometer data format for this algorithm.
-For optimal results, use files exported directly from the Walk4Me system.
+This repository includes an example CSV file, 'a.csv,' which demonstrates the expected accelerometer data format for the algorithm.
+For optimal results, we recommend using files exported directly from the Walk4Me system.

-If you're generating your own data file, ensure it adheres to these guidelines:
+If you generate your own data file, please adhere to the following guidelines:
-- A z_axis column is mandatory, as it represents accelerometer readings along the z-axis.
+- The presence of a 'z_axis' column is mandatory, as it represents accelerometer readings along the z-axis.
-- The data rows must be sorted in a chronological order to represent time progression.
+- Ensure that the data rows are sorted chronologically to accurately reflect the progression of time.

-Strict adherence to these standards ensures the successful operation of the IC detection process.
+Strict adherence to these standards ensures the seamless operation of the IC detection process, yielding reliable results.

 ## Tunable Hyperparameters